devallabharath/Dev-Player/README.md

 #### Usage/installation
 + Download the Repo into your system.
 + Replace the "********" in the file 'coolplayer.ini' with actual directory location.

+#### Caution
+Do not run the player before editing the 'coolplayer.ini' file.